jgmuchiri/labs-engineering-standards/docs/topics/code-quality.md

 Exceptions:

+- The following types of repositories are excluded from this standard:
+    - Data science repos containing only Jupyter Notebooks
+    - Static websites not containing any code
-- Programming languages not supported by Code Climate.
+    - Repos containing only programming languages not supported by Code Climate
+- The following types of code can be excluded from your maintainability score:
+    - Test code
+    - Data migration code

 ---

-## (CQ-200) Robust Test Coverage
+## (CQ-110) Robust Test Coverage

+Requirements:

-All repositories are required to maintain a test code coverage level of 30% and above for their `master` branch.
-Code coverage percentage *must* be updated at least once per day, ideally whenever code is merged into the `master` branch.
+- All repositories are required to maintain a code coverage level of 30% or higher for their `master` branch.
+- Code coverage percentage *must* be published whenever code is pushed into the `master` branch.
-The coverage percentage must be displayed on the README at the root of the repository.
+- The code coverage percentage must be displayed near the top of the README at the root of the repository.

 Rationale: